 Cardiff Met's student-led teaching fellowships, provide students with the opportunity to recognise and reward good teaching practice.

-The Learning and Teaching Development Unit (LTDU) in partnership with the Students' Union (SU) have identified five categories and related criteria under which students can provide evidence-based nominations.
+The Quality Enhancement Directorate (QED) in partnership with the Students' Union (SU) have identified five categories and related criteria under which students can provide evidence-based nominations.

 The categories were chosen to reflect areas identified in the NSS, the University's Learning and Teaching Strategy, and important sector-wide themes

 For a PDF booklet describing the Student-led Teaching Fellowships 2012-13, please click here.
 A summary of the awards can be seen below:

 Promoting confidence in learning